-The following case study vignettes provide a demonstration of our thinking and a reflection of the scope of our experience.
-In the spirit of protecting the highly confidential nature of this work, we have kept client names and sometimes their industry anonymous.
+The following case study vignettes provide a demonstration of our thinking and a reflection of the scope of our services.
+In the spirit of protecting the confidential nature of this work, we have kept client names and sometimes their industry anonymous.
 If you have any questions or would like further information about any of these case study vignettes or case studies from other industries/situations, please let us know.

 Predictive Modeling Hits The Mark